cossacklabs/product-docs/acra/security-controls/intrusion-detection/_index.md

 ## Poison records

-Poison records are records specifically designed to sit quietly in the database and not be queried by legitimate users under normal circumstances.
+Poison records are specifically designed to sit quietly in the database and not be queried by legitimate users under normal circumstances.
 They look like any other encrypted records, and it's impossible to distinguish them from `normal data`.
 Technically speaking, poison records are data (**binary**, **strings**, **int** or whatever suits your database design), placed in particular tables/columns/cells.

 However, poison records will only be included in the outputs of requests from malicious applications that read more data than they should, i.e. using `SELECT *` requests.
 The goal of using poison records is simple — to detect adversaries trying to download full tables/database from the application server or trying to run full scans in their injected queries.
 AcraServer will inform user (system administrator) of untypical behaviour and can block suspicious requests.